 Don’t rest too long.
 A little couch time won’t hurt, but light activity speeds recovery, so avoid lying down for long periods of time.

-You’ll want to be very careful your first couple of days, but some light stretching can often reduce lower back pain from a pulled muscle by relieving tension.
+You’ll want to be very careful your first couple of days, but some light stretching can often reduce pain from a pulled muscle in your lower back by relieving tension.
 Include both strengthening and stretching exercises.

 Try this easy stretch while lying in bed.
 Gently raise your knees from the bed to your chest, then put a slight pressure on your knees for a light stretch in your lower back.